 Around one-third of the federal government hardcopy collection onsite at Perkins is not represented at all in the library catalog (much of the material published prior to 1976).
 This includes some important historical texts and statistical compilations.

 You need to use one of the electronic or paper indexes (at right) to find a call number.
 You can then:

-Some of the tools listed provide access to recent information and some provide either access or indexing to historical publications, archival information (unpublished records of government agencies and declassified documents), technical reports (quasi-governmental reports prepared by contractors), and statistical data.
+Access to recent information and/or access or indexing to historical publications, archival information (unpublished records of government agencies and declassified documents), technical reports (quasi-governmental reports prepared by contractors), and statistical data.